Artoria2e5/heal-the-breach/README.md

 * works on windows, in theory
 * same or worse code quality
 * same low amount of error checks (please stop torturing me with c, just let GPT add perror)
+  * actually beyond perror on the io functions there needs to be an overflow check on gz XLEN
 * does not overwrite anything in the gzip file, instead adds a field. this is very pointless and adds six bytes of overhead
 * license is clear
+* same or worse no-maintaihklutycgkyuxfjrce attitude (how do you spell this stuff)
 * in theory you can peel off `do_htb` as a library func and skip the process overhead
 * i hate my work while the paper authors are proud of it
 * has a man page, can you believe it???